Ex-F1 driver Nelson Piquet fined a million dollars for homophobic comments

 Piquet decided to call Hamilton by a racist slur that roughly translates to “little black” in Brazilian Portuguese.
 In the larger Brazilian society, the word is viewed as being extremely discriminatory and disrespectful.

-Piquet also used homophobic and racial slurs towards Hamilton in another podcast, which was captured on video and used as evidence in the prosecution.
+Piquet also used racist and homophobic remarks towards Hamilton in another podcast, which was captured on video and used as evidence in the prosecution.

 The Brazilian brought up the subject of Hamilton losing the 2016 championship to Nico Rosberg during the podcast interview.
 It is well known that the former F1 driver frequently used homophobic insults to refer to rival driver Ayrton Senna in the 1990s.